 Like a traditional NIDS, the function of a Next Generation IDS/IPS is to detect a wide variety of network-based attacks perpetrated by a variety of threat actors and to contain these attacks, where feasible, using appropriate controls that exist within the environment.
 Unlike a traditional NIDS however, this technology leverages machine learning powered analytics engines that are capable of identifying attacks that evade traditional misuse-based and anomaly-based engines.

 Network attack types that should be addressed by an NG-NIDS include:

 Malware is malicious software that has been created to “infect” or harm a target system for any number of reasons spanning simple credential access and data theft to data or system disruption or destruction.
 Today, it is estimated that 30% of malware in the wild is capable of evading traditional signature-based technologies.
 Most organizations have been addressing this reality through the deployment of endpoint detection and response (EDR) technologies.
 In relatively homogenous environments with firm control over the endpoint, endpoint controls may be adequate.
 For organizations with an array of client and server technologies, limitations over patch and update frequencies, IoT devices, or endusers over whom there is limited control, a strategically deployed NG-NIDS acts as a primary defense against “unknown” malware.

-Below are common use cases wherein an NG-NIDS can play a protective role:
+Below are common use cases wherein a Next Generation Network Intrusion Detection System can play a protective role: